France braces for holiday travel chaos amid pensions strike - France 24

 "We've seen twice as many requests in some regions," mainly Paris and southwest France, said Robert Ostermann, France director for Europcar.

-Taxi companies in Paris had already stopped taking Friday reservations early this week as many metro lines remain shut, while Twitter is awash with irate Uber users forced to pay two to three times normal rates.
+Taxi companies in Paris had already stopped taking Friday reservations early this week as many metro lines remained shut, while Twitter has been awash with comments from irate Uber users asked to pay two to three times normal rates.

-Others booked trips on buses, whose drivers have been allowed to stay behind the wheel longer until December 24 to cope with an "emergency situation," according to a government decree published Wednesday.
+Others booked trips on buses, whose drivers have been allowed until December 24 to stay behind the wheel for more hours per shift to cope with an "emergency situation," according to a government decree published Wednesday.

-Prime Minister Edouard Philippe said Thursday that talks with unions had nonetheless made progress, and called on unions to lift the strike "so that millions of French can join their families for the end of this year".
+Prime Minister Edouard Philippe said Thursday that talks had made progress and called on unions to lift the strike "so that millions of French can join their families for the end of this year".

 "It's time for the government to realise that this project is a serious mistake," FO chief Yves Veyrier told France 2 television on Friday.